VirtualYadav/Customer-Behavior-Data-Analyst-Portfolio-Project/README.md

 3. Import the dataset into a SQL database and run `customer_behavior_sql_queries.sql` to reproduce the SQL analysis.
 4. Review the report and presentation for the project narrative and findings.

-## License
-The included source notebook, SQL file, dataset, and license file retain the original MIT license terms.
-The report, presentation, README, and supporting visual assets in this package are separate project documentation.